 Pair this strategy with the other 5, as well as using our award-winning list of stocks to beat the market and reduce your exposure to this downturn, while availing of bargain stock buying opportunities that may have otherwise slipped right by you.

-Sign up for a free trial today, and see for yourself.
+Sign up for a free access today, and see for yourself.

 MyWallSt operates a full disclosure policy.
 MyWallSt staff currently hold long positions in companies mentioned above.
 Read our full disclosure policy here.